-A few years ago at a Christmas party, some random woman I had just met told me, "If you're not showing at Basel, you're really doing yourself a disservice."
+A few years ago at a Christmas party, some woman I had just met told me, "If you're not showing at Basel, you're really doing yourself a disservice."

 Sometimes I find myself doing things I really don't want to do because I believe it's what I'm supposed to do.
 And then sometimes I wake up and realize it's actually just a bunch of bullshit from people who don't know what they're talking about and often don't even believe in it themselves.

 There's such freedom in realizing that there isn't only one way to do things, to know that you don't have to do things that make you miserable just because other people tell you that you should.

 What's special about public art is that you can be presented with an idea for free; on your own time, in your own way, without judgement or influence.